bbhtt/lorry-mirror-updater/README.md

 [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/) is
-optionally used to send Gitlab merge requests. `GITLAB_API_KEY` environment variable is used for the API to key to send MRs and delete old branches.
+optionally used to send Gitlab merge requests. `GITLAB_API_KEY` environment variable is used for the API key to send MRs and delete old branches.

 ### Usage